esheldon/nsim/config/README.md

 - near final run types
     - sigma ratio 2
         - gg01r01, but note *did* draw priors during. also had error estimate wrong so it is actually much lower error.
         - gg01r04 more nstep and no g prior during
         - eg01r04
         - dg03r06
     - sigma ratio 1.4
         - gg03r01
         - eg03r03
+            - looks biased low
         - dg04r02
     - sigma ratio 1.0
         - gg04r01,gg04r02
             - was lower s/n than expected so ran two
             - looks biased.
 Maybe error in psf fit affects these smaller objects more?
+                - tried 2 gauss with gg04r03 and looks awful!
+            - maybe psf not fully converged?
+Use tighter tolerance and higher maxiter?
+Did a quick try and psf looks quite close.
+            - maybe not burning in?
+        - gg04r03
-        - eg04r03 psf_ngauss=2
+            - same parameters as gg04r01 but trying psf_ngauss=2
+            - wow, that looks terrible.
+        - gg04r04
+            - doubling walkers to 160

 - try nearly-fixed other paramters besides shape
     - gg02r01 looks crappy!
 Is it because we only used 200 step?
 Doubt it